LINKS

 Wadebridge - 5 miles upstream of Padstow on the River Camel, Wadebridge was a place of strategic importance during the English Civil War.
 Wadebridge Map.

 Redruth - Lying close to Camborne, Redruth was another significant mining town, which grew in importance during the Industrail Revolution.
-Redruth Cornwall Map.
+Redruth Map.

 Mousehole - With one of the most attractive harbours in Cornwall, the tiny fishing village of Mousehole is well worth a visit if you are in the area.
 Mousehole Map.